chocolatey/choco-wiki/Installation.md

 * PowerShell v2+
 * .NET Framework 4+ (the installation will attempt to install .NET 4.0 if you do not have it installed)

 That's it!
-All you need is choco.exe (that you get from the installation scripts) and you are good to go!.
+All you need is choco.exe (that you get from the installation scripts) and you are good to go!
 No Visual Studio required.

 ## Why does Chocolatey install where it does by default?